Riyanshu33/SmartBoard/README.md

 # SmartBoard
 Code for smart extension board
+DO NOT FORGET TO IMPORT THE ESP8266 library.
 Components required -
 - 1 X NodeMCU esp8266
 - 1 X 4 channel relay module